-Nutrition topics shall be integrated within the comprehensive health education curriculum K-12 and taught according to the standards of the Indiana Department of Education resulting in students gaining knowled and skills to make healthy lifestyle choices.
-Schools will link nutrition education activities and/or physical activities with existing coordinated school health programs or other comparable comprehensive school
+Nutrition topics shall be integrated within the comprehensive health education curriculum K-12 and taught according to the standards of the Indiana Department of Education resulting in students gaining knowledge and skills to make healthy lifestyle choices.
+Schools will link nutrition education activities and/or physical activities with existing coordinated school health programs or other comparable comprehensive school health frameworks.

-- Nutrition education of healthy eating will be provided as part of a Comprehensive Health Education - Program.

-1. Health education will be taught by a licensed educator, grades K-12.

-2. The school corporation will provide nutrition education training opportunities to teachers and staff for - The school corporation will provide nutrition education training opportunities to teachers and staff for all grade levels.
-Nutrition education will include lessons that cover topics such as how to read and use food labels, choosing healthy options, media awareness, menu planning, and portion control; food choice guidance can come from Choose MyPlate.
-School staff will collaborate with community groups and organizations to provide opportunities for student projects related to nutrition (e.g. reading food labels, and maintaining a caloric balance between food imake and physical activity/exercise).
-Nutrition education resources with the provided for parents/quardisact through handours website links - tood intake and physical activity; exercise; Nutrition education resources will be provided to parents/guardians through handouts, website links, school newsletters, presentations and any other appropriate means available to reach - 6.
-Nutrition educators will partner with school staff of the school food service program to use the cafeteria - Nutrition educators will partner with school staff of the school food service program to use the cafeter as a learning lab.
-Healthy tense, such as salads, sepetables and fruits, will be displayed prominently in cafeterias to make healthier choices more appealing.
-A nutrient analysis of all food and beverage items served is made available on the corporation web site, placed in nurses' offices and/or with the nutritional coordinator for monitoring students' consumption of nutrient intake and ensure the offering healthy foods.
-Foods of minima nutritional value, including brands and illustrations, shall not be advertised or marketed in educational materials.
+- A. Nutrition education of healthy eating will be provided as part of a Comprehensive Health Education Program. - 1.
+Health education will be taught by a licensed educator, grades K-12. - 2.
+The school corporation will provide nutrition education training opportunities to teachers and staff for all grade levels. - 3.
+Nutrition education will include lessons that cover topics such as how to read and use food labels, choosing healthy options, media awareness, menu planning, and portion control; food choice guidance can come from Choose MyPlate. - 4.
+School staff will collaborate with community groups and organizations to provide opportunities for student projects related to nutrition (e.g. reading food labels, and maintaining a caloric balance between food intake and physical activity/exercise). - 5.
+Nutrition education resources will be provided to parents/guardians through handouts, website links, school newsletters, presentations and any other appropriate means available to reach parents/guardians. - 6.
+Nutrition educators will partner with staff of the school food service program to use the cafeteria as a learning lab.
+Healthy items, such as salads, vegetables and fruits, will be displayed prominently in cafeterias to make healthier choices more appealing. - 7.
+A nutrient analysis of all food and beverage items served is made available on the corporation web site, placed in nurses' offices and/or with the nutritional coordinator for monitoring students' consumption of nutrient intake and to ensure the offering healthy foods. - 8.
+Foods of minimal nutritional value, including brands and illustrations, shall not be advertised or marketed in educational materials.